FacetBaths/FacetRenovations/content/blog/bathroom-renovation-attitude-determines-everything.md

 **Know when to compromise.** That perfect tile that's backordered for six weeks?
 Maybe the 95% perfect alternative that's in stock is the smarter choice.

-## Key Takeaways
+### Key Takeaways

 Maintaining the right mindset during a bathroom renovation isn't optional—it's essential for getting the results you want without losing your sanity.

 Remember: every gorgeous bathroom you've ever admired went through weeks of looking like a construction disaster.
-The difference is the homeowner kept their eyes on the end goal.
+The difference is the homeowner kept their eyes on the end goal

+. . . or just went out of town for a few days.